-AMADABLAM BASE CAMP AND EVEREST BASE CAMP TREK
+AMADABLAM BASE CAMP AND EVEREST BC TREK

 How many of us have fantasized of making the pilgrimage to Everest?
 Known in Tibetan as Chomolungma—“Mother Goddess of the Snows”—Everest is a mountain of superlatives and an irresistible lure to adventurers far and wide.
 The experience of gazing on its splendor is an indescribable thrill and, for many, the realization of a lifetime dream.